-When an entrepreneur decides to open a new business, there is a lot of factors that have to be considered.
+When an entrepreneur decides to open a new business, there are a lot of factors that have to be considered.
 Costs are one of the biggest factors and it is usually split between initial investment costs and operating costs.
 The initial investment is where most of the capital is required.
-More capital means access to biggest initial investments.
+More capital means access to the biggest initial investments.
 However, investing too much capital can also have some shortcomings.

 Depending on the business, a large portion of the initial investment usually goes to equipment and other tangible assets.
 There are a lot of trade-offs to consider; buying first-hand or second-hand, buying the latest model or an older one, but whichever equipment is chosen, the business will have to choose between buying it and renting it.